StackVista/stackstate-docs/use/health-state/about-health-state.md

 ## Overview

 StackState calculates and reports the health state for elements (components and relations) and views.
-Health states are displayed in the topology visualization and any changes to health state will generate events that can be used to trigger [event notifications](/use/metrics-and-events/event-notifications.md).
+Health states are displayed in the topology visualization.
+Changes to health state will generate events that can be used to trigger [event notifications](/use/metrics-and-events/event-notifications.md).

-* Health checks use data from telemetry and health streams to calculate the [own health state](#element-own-health-state) for each element.
+* Health checks assigned to an element use data from telemetry and health streams to calculate the [own health state](#element-own-health-state).
-* The potential impact of components and relations with an unhealthy state is calculated and reported as the [propagated health state](#propagated-health-state).
+* Potential impact of unhealthy components and relations on an element is reported as its [propagated health state](#propagated-health-state).
-* The own health state and propagated health state of components in a view can be used to calculate a [view health state](#view-health-state)
+* The [view health state](#view-health-state) summarises the health states and/or propagated health state of elements it contains.

 ## Element own health state